fdumontmd/fdumontmd.github.com/source/_posts/2011-12-23-seven-databases-in-seven-weeks-mongodb-day-1.markdown

 It has been ... a little over a week since I closed with HBase so it is time to move to the next database in the program:
-[mongoDB](http://www.mongodb.org/).
-It is a so-called [document oriented database](http://en.wikipedia.org/wiki/Document-oriented_database), relying on Javascript and JSON like Riak but, mongoDB, unlike Riak, has a built-in support for querying, and can also perform partial updates.
+[MongoDB](http://www.mongodb.org/).
+It is a so-called [document oriented database](http://en.wikipedia.org/wiki/Document-oriented_database), relying on Javascript and JSON like Riak but, MongoDB, unlike Riak, has a built-in support for querying, and can also perform partial updates.